GriphcodeDev/dotfiles/README.md

 ### 🛠️ Work in progress!

 ### 🧑‍💻 Author
-Created by Your Griphcode.
+Created by Griphcode.
 If you like my dotfiles, consider starring the repo! ⭐